Jakebehler/Capstone-Project/README.md

 - This model provides high, actionable insight for the bank.

 ## Repository
-Final_Churn_Prediction.ipynb: Primary Analysis Notebook.
-Contains all data cleaning, preprocessing pipelines (ColumnTransformer), model testing (Regression and Classification), OLS analysis, and the final ~86% churn model.
+- Final_Churn_Prediction.ipynb: Primary analysis notebook covering data cleaning, model validation, and the final 86% predictive model.

-Customer-Churn-Records.csv: The raw customer data used for the analysis.
+- Customer-Churn-Records.csv: The raw customer data used for the analysis.

-Presentation_Slides.pdf
+- Presentation_Slides.pdf: High-level summary of findings, technical process, and actionable business insights.

 ## Additional Links
 Tableau Interactive Dashboard